surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 };
 ```

 The first line in this callback function is obvious.
 The second one tells Survey Creator that the saving operation **#saveNo** was successfully execuated.
-Set the last parameter of the callback function to **false**, if an error during saving was happend.
+Set the last parameter of the callback function to **false**, if an error during saving was happened.

 The reason it is done as a callback function and we have a **saveNo** parameter (the numeric parameter that increase with every saving operation, starting from 1), because in a real world application, you will likely save the Survey definition into your Storage/Database.
 You will make an asyn call of your web service.
 It means that if two saving operations are happened almost at the same time, the last operation may be processed by your server code faster than the previous one.
-In this case you will have to ignore all saving operations that has the **saveNo** parameter less than you have already proccessed.
+In this case you will have to ignore all saving operations that has the **saveNo** parameter less than you have already processed.

 Here is the example of **saveSurveyFunc** callback implementation (with help of jQuery magic).
 ```javascript